-31 2019/20
+31 2020/21

 Category of Borrower Balance owing £m Loss allowance £m Net figure in accounts £m Approved limit £m

+Subsidiaries - - - 20.0

-Local businesses 4.2 - 4.2 25
+Local businesses 3.1 3.1 10.0

+TOTAL 3.1 - 3.1 30.0

-- 3.3 Accounting standards require the council to set aside loss allowance for loans, reflecting the likelihood of non-payment.
-The figures for loans in the council's statement of accounts from 2018/19 onwards will be shown net of this loss allowance.
-However, the council makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 3.4 Risk assessment: All loan applications are subject to a business case which is assessed as to how it contributes to the council's corporate plan's objectives and then it is presented to cabinet for their approval.
-Whilst the Council does not have any explicit credit criteria, once this approval to the business case has been obtained, proper due diligence is undertaken, using third party external advisors if there is insufficient staff knowledge and skills.
+- 3.3 Accounting standards require the council to set aside a loss allowance for loans, reflecting the likelihood of non-payment.
+The figures for loans in the council's statement of accounts are shown net of this loss allowance.
+However, the council makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 3.4 Risk assessment: All loan applications are subject to a business case which is assessed as to how it contributes to the council's corporate plan objectives and then it is presented to Cabinet for their approval.
+Whilst the council does not have any explicit credit criteria, once this approval to the business case has been obtained, proper due diligence is undertaken, using third party external advisors if there is insufficient staff knowledge and skills.
 That due diligence will include an evaluation of the company's financial standing using standard ratio analysis as well as an in-depth analysis of future financial forecasts using principles such as Debt Service Cover Ratios and other techniques such as sensitivity analyses.
-Finally, following the completion of the due diligence the Director of Finance and S151 Officer will confirm whether the loan will proceed.
+Finally, following the completion of the due diligence the Director of Finance and Section 151 Officer will confirm whether the loan will proceed.